UK Company Restoration

 We deliver a copy of the order, with an original Court Seal, to the Registrar.
 The company is regarded as restored once the order is delivered to the Registrar.

-The company is then regarded as having continued in existence as if it had not been struck off and dissolved.
+The company is then regarded as having continued to be in existence as if it had not been struck off and dissolved.

 Bona Vacantia is property which was owned by a company which has been dissolved, then the property is transferred to the Crown as Bona Vacantia.